yvan-sraka/esgi-rust/src/ch1/rust-syntax.md

 > and installing Visual Studio C/C++ tools suite (like link.exe to link
 > program) using Visual Studio Installer.

-I also recommend getting you a WLS and install Rust with rustup in bash.exe, since starting from course 3 we will play with Linux file abstraction.
+I also recommend to get you a WLS and install Rust with rustup in bash.exe, since starting from course 3 we will play with Linux file abstraction.